Staying Fresh: Efficient Algorithms for Timely Social Information Distribution: Omitted Proofs

 in which the first inequality holds since resource augmentation does not influence an optimal solution, the second inequality holds according to (\ref{theorem3_eq05}), and the last inequality holds by (\ref{theorem3_eq06}) and $\Phi(P^*(I_k))\leq \varpi$.

 \textbf{Case 2.} ($1\leq g\leq k-1$).

-To show the approximation guarantee of this case, let us consider such a solution from the following steps: \begin{itemize} \item \textit{first}, apply Algorithm~\ref{greedyalgforfiniteidea1_augmented} with augmentation $k$ to obtain $P(I_k)$ as a subroutine; \item \textit{then}, according to the start node of a path, partition paths in $P(I_k)$ into several classes and summarized those consequent classes in set $\mathcal{C}$).
-That is paths of each partitioned class $C_i\in \mathcal{C}$ start from the same user node; \item \textit{next}, for each partitioned path class $C_i\in \mathcal{C}$, output the first $g$ selected paths in the class, which are summarized in set $\overline{P}_{C_i}$.
-Consequently, we obtain a new solution by summarizing all output paths from path classes, which is denoted as $\overline{P}(I_k)$ and is given by $\bigcup\limits_{C_i\in \mathcal{C}}\overline{P}(C_i)$. \end{itemize} We refer to the above solution $\overline{P}(I_k)$ as \textit{intermediate solution} to Algorithm~\ref{greedyalgforfiniteidea1_augmented}.
+To show the approximation guarantee of this case, let us consider such a solution from the following steps: \begin{itemize} \item \textit{First}, apply Algorithm~\ref{greedyalgforfiniteidea1_augmented} with augmentation $k$ to obtain $P(I_k)$ as a subroutine. \item {\textit{Then}, categorize paths in $P(I_k)$ into distinct classes based on their start nodes, with each class forming a separate set $C_i$ in $\mathcal{C}$.
+As a consequence, any two paths from the same class $C_i\in \mathcal{C}$ possess the same start node, while any two paths from two different classes $C_i\in \mathcal{C}$ and $C_j\in \mathcal{C}$ hold different start nodes.} \item \textit{Next}, from each distinct class $C_i\in \mathcal{C}$, we output the first path selected to by Algorithm~\ref{greedyalgforfiniteidea1_augmented}, forming set $\overline{P}_{C_i}$.
+By summarizing all output paths from sets $\overline{P}_{C_i}$, we obtain a new solution $\overline{P}(I_k)$, i.e., $\overline{P}(I_k)\triangleq\bigcup\limits_{C_i\in \mathcal{C}}\overline{P}(C_i)$. \end{itemize} We refer to the above solution $\overline{P}(I_k)$ as an \textit{intermediate solution} to Algorithm~\ref{greedyalgforfiniteidea1_augmented}.
 In our following proof, we use this intermediate solution $\overline{P}(I_k)$ as a bridge that connects the welfare $P(I_g)$ of our Algorithm~\ref{greedyalgforfiniteidea1_augmented} with any augmentation $g$ and the welfare $P(I_k)$ of Algorithm~\ref{greedyalgforfiniteidea1_augmented} with a specific augmentation factor $k$.
 Note that $\overline{P}(I_k)$ is actually a solution to an augmented instance $I_g$ with factor $g$, which implies the following due to the selection process of Algorithm~\ref{greedyalgforfiniteidea1_augmented}:

-We also notice a fact in the selection process that, the later a path is selected to a path class $\mathcal{C}_i$, the less welfare the path contributes due to the selection process.
-This tells
+Notice that the earlier a path is selected to a path class $\mathcal{C}_i$, the more welfare benefits the path contributes to the system.
+This tells the following relation.

 which implies

 By combining Inequalities (\ref{appendix_theorem51_eq_01}) and (\ref{appendix_theorem51_eq_03}), we have

 Finally, the approximation ratio of Algorithm~\ref{greedyalgforfiniteidea1_augmented} follows